-KEY STAGE 1 Children in Years 1 and 2 will be given a really solid foundation in the basic building blocks of mental and written arithmetic.
+KEY STAGE 1

+Children in Years 1 and 2 will be given a really solid foundation in the basic building blocks of mental and written arithmetic.
 Through being taught place value, children will develop an understanding of how numbers work, so that they are confident with 2-digit numbers and beginning to read and say numbers above 100.

-Addition and Subtraction: A focus on number bonds, first via practical hands-on Multiplication and Division: Children will be taught Fractions: Fractions experiences and subsequently using memorisation techniques, enables a good to count in 2s, 3s, 5s and 10s, and will relate this skill will be introduced as grounding in these crucial facts, and ensures that all children leave Year 2 to repeated addition.
-Children will meet and begin to numbers and as knowing the pairs of numbers which make all the numbers up to 10 at least. learn the associated x2, x3, x5 and x10 tables. operators, specifically Children will also have experienced and been taught pairs to 20.
-Children's in relation to halves, Engaging in a practical way with the concept of knowledge of number facts enables them to add several 1-digit numbers, and to repeated addition and the use of arrays enables quarters and thirds. add/subtract a 1-digit number to/from a 2-digit number.
-Another important children to develop a preliminary understanding of conceptual tool is the ability to add/subtract 1 or 10, and to understand which digit multiplication, and asking them to consider how many changes and why.
-This understanding is extended to enable children to add and groups of a given number make a total will introduce subtract multiples of 10 to and from any 2-digit number.
-The most important them to the idea of division.
-Children will also be application of this knowledge is the ability to add or subtract any pair of 2-digit taught to double and halve numbers, and will thus experience scaling up or down as a further aspect of numbers by counting on or back in 10s and 1s.
-Children may extend this to adding by partitioning numbers into 10s and 1s. multiplication and division.
+Addition and Subtraction: A focus on number bonds, first via practical hands-on experiences and subsequently using memorisation techniques, enables a good grounding in these crucial facts, and ensures that all children leave Year 2 knowing the pairs of numbers which make all the numbers up to 10 at least.
+Children will also have experienced and been taught pairs to 20.
+Children's knowledge of number facts enables them to add several 1-digit numbers, and to add/subtract a 1-digit number to/from a 2-digit number.
+Another important conceptual tool is the ability to add/subtract 1 or 10, and to understand which digit changes and why.
+This understanding is extended to enable children to add and subtract multiples of 10 to and from any 2-digit number.
+The most important application of this knowledge is the ability to add or subtract any pair of 2-digit numbers by counting on or back in 10s and 1s.
+Children may extend this to adding by partitioning numbers into 10s and 1s.